higolab/c2sbom/README.md

                         Target project copyright string.
   -u, --user [USER ...]
                         SBOM Creator.
 Must start with either 'Person:' or 'Organization:'.
+  -s SOURCE_TREE, --source-tree SOURCE_TREE
+                        Root path of the target project's source tree.
+Defaults to the current directory.
   --no-license-heuristic
                         Disable the simple heuristic for license name matching.
   --verbose-input       Use the linker '--verbose' output parser for the input instead of the '-t' output (deprecated).